isabella232/win32-pr.es-es/desktop-src/direct3dhlsl/d3dx-isnan.md

 ## <a name="return-value"></a>Valor devuelto

-True si un NaN; en caso contrario, false.
+true si un NaN; en caso contrario, false.

 ## <a name="requirements"></a>Requisitos